-The directors engage both directly and indirectly with employees, in particular via two Executive Committees.
+The directors engage both directly and indirectly with Company employees, in particular via two Executive Committees.
 These Executive Committees have a team of senior managers reporting to them.
-Together, the members of the Altro Floors and Walls Executive Committee and other senior managers form the Strategic Planning Team for the Altro Floors and Walls Division and meet at least twice a year to contribute to the strategies of the Division.
+Together, the members of the Altro Floors and Walls Executive Committee and other senior managers form the Strategic Planning Team for the Altro Floors and Walls Division meet at least twice a year to contribute to the strategies of the Division.
 A further layer of management is then involved in Strategy Implementation meetings and these managers work together with their teams to disseminate information and provide employee feedback on strategy.
 Members of the Altro Floors and Walls Executive Committee meet with all staff within the Division twice a year through Team Briefings, where they share financial performance information and progress on key strategies.
 Cascade Briefings also take place within the Division on a monthly basis.
 For the Autoglym Division, the Executive Committee meets with the senior managers on a monthly basis and then cascades information through the various departments or via Town Hall meetings for all Autoglym employees.
-All of these activities have continued, and in some cases increased, throughout 2020, albeit via electronic means.
 Other engagement strategies are outlined below.

 Directors have regard to employees throughout all decision-making processes and the Company prides itself on the care it has for its staff.
-For example, employee wellbeing is always a priority and employees are made aware of this during their induction, where they attend training in 'Stress Management', 'Looking out for Ourselves and Each Other' and 'Dignity at Work'.
-In their induction they are informed about the support network available to them (an Employee Assistance Programme, Dignity at Work Coaches, the HR team and Occupational Health).
-This is reinforced via displays on noticeboards and through promotions on the Wellbeing section of the staff SharePoint site.
-The Employee Hub was also an additional tool created at the start of the pandemic to allow easier access, both on personal and work devices, to wellbeing information.
+For example, employee well-being is always a priority and employees are made aware of this during their induction, where they attend training in 'Stress Management' and 'Dignity at Work'.
+In 2022 employees were also invited to attend Mental Health Awareness training and for the first time, the HR team participated in Suicide Awareness Training.
+In their induction, new employees are informed about the support network available to them (an Employee Assistance Programme, Dignity at Work Coaches, the HR team and Occupational Health).
+This is reinforced via displays on noticeboards and through promotions on the Well-being section of the staff SharePoint site.
+The Employee Hub, an additional tool created at the start of the pandemic, has continued to provide support to staff by allowing easier access, both on personal and work devices, to well-being information.